catchthatrabbit/coreminer/README.md

 | [AppVeyor]    | Windows       | [![AppVeyor](https://img.shields.io/appveyor/ci/ethereum-mining/ethminer/master.svg)][AppVeyor] | ✓ Build artifacts available for all PRs and branches |

 The AppVeyor system automatically builds a Windows .exe for every commit.
 The latest version is always available [on the landing page](https://ci.appveyor.com/project/ethereum-mining/ethminer) or you can [browse the history](https://ci.appveyor.com/project/ethereum-mining/ethminer/history) to access previous builds.

-To download the .exe on a build under `Job name` select the CUDA version you use, choose `Artifacts` then download the zip file.

 ### Building from source